-This system encourages a survival of the fittest mentality that encourages gang members to seek revenge when they are wronged to reclaim their dominance.
+The system encourages a survival of the fittest mentality that pushes gang members to seek revenge when they are wronged to reclaim their dominance.
 Max is torn between his family life and his job, which the alluring thrill of is putting him at risk of becoming as dangerous as the criminals he faces.
-From his first appearance, there is a suggestion that it wouldn’t take much for Max to tip over the edge and become as deranged as one of Toecutter’s gang, as we see him crash the Nightrider’s (Vince Gil) car by besting him in a game of chicken.
-Nightrider’s subsequent death incites Toecutter’s gang to seek revenge.
-In their search for revenge, a grudge is also formed between Max’s best friend and fellow officer, Jim Goose (Steve Bisley) and Johnny the Boy.
-Johnny is arrested by Goose, mocked by him while in custody, and when no witnesses show at Johnny’s trail, he is released, and an angered Goose attempts to attack him but is held back by his fellow officers.
+From his first appearance, there is a suggestion that it wouldn’t take much for him to tip over the edge and become as deranged as one of the gang, as we see him crash the Nightrider’s (Vince Gil) car by besting him in a game of chicken.
+Nightrider’s subsequent death incites the gang to seek revenge.
+In their search for revenge, a grudge is formed between Max’s best friend and fellow officer, Jim Goose (Steve Bisley), and Johnny.
+Johnny is arrested by Goose, mocked by him while in custody, and when no witnesses show at his trial, he is released, and an angered Goose attempts to attack him but is held back by his fellow officers.
 Johnny must prove himself to Toecutter and the rest of the gang by taking vengeance.
-He causes Goose’s vehicle to crash by throwing a brake drum through the window and must complete his initiation by burning Goose alive.
-Max is pushed into operating in a hierarchical system, being Main Force Patrol’s “top pursuit man”, a job he is desperate to leave but is pressured by his fellow officers to keep.
+He causes Goose’s vehicle to crash by throwing a brake drum through the window and must complete his initiation by burning him alive.
+Max is pushed into operating in a hierarchical system, being Main Force Patrol’s “top pursuit man”; a job he is desperate to leave but is pressured by his fellow officers to keep.

 Max attempts to resign but is persuaded by Fifi to take a holiday with his family and think about it.
-While on holiday, he is hunted down by Toecutter’s gang and his wife and child are killed by them (a classic example of fridging, which is at odds with the active feminism of the sequels).
-Max’s fears come true, and he adopts the philosophy of Toecutter’s gang, setting out on a revenge-fuelled rampage.
+While on holiday, he is hunted down by the gang and his wife and child are killed (a classic example of fridging, at odds with the active feminism of the sequels).
+Max’s fears come true, and he adopts the philosophy of the gang, setting out on a revenge-fueled rampage.
 He assaults a mechanic to gain information, just as Toecutter had previously done, then hunts down and kills the gang members.
 The last to die is Johnny, whose death parallels Goose’s.
-Max finds Johnny, handcuffs his ankle to a vehicle, sets up a rudimentary time-delay fuse that will shortly cause it to explode, then throws him a hacksaw, leaving him the choice of hacking through the handcuffs in ten minutes or his ankle in five!
-The desperate Johnny cries, “you think I look silly don’t you”, echoing the words he used to describe Goose before his death, “look at him, he looks silly doesn’t he, upside down”.
+Max finds Johnny, handcuffs his ankle to a vehicle, sets up a rudimentary time-delay fuse that will shortly cause the vehicle to explode, then throws Johnny a hacksaw, leaving him the choice of hacking through the cuffs in ten minutes or his ankle in five.
+The desperate Johnny cries, “You think I look silly, don’t ya?”, echoing the words he used to describe Goose before his death, “Look at him.
+He looks silly, doesn’t he, upside down?”
 Just as Johnny submitted to the gang by killing Goose, Max has now submitted to their survival of the fittest mentality by killing Johnny in the same manner.

 More Mad Max!